srl-labs/learn-srlinux/docs/snmp/snmp_framework.md

 2. Write the Conversion Script: Implement a `snmp_main` function in uPython that processes the input JSON and generates SNMP objects.
 3. Add the mapping file to the list of table-definitions under `/etc/opt/srlinux/snmp/snmp_files_config.yaml`

+/// admonition | Builtin vs Custom SNMP files and their location
+    type: subtle-note
+The user-defined MIB definitions and table/trap files with the associated scripts are stored in `/etc/opt/srlinux/snmp` directory, while the built-in MIB definitions are stored in `/opt/srlinux/snmp` directory.
+///

 ### Input JSON Format

 Recall, that SNMP framework is powered by the underlying SR Linux's gNMI infrastructure.
 The `paths` you define in the table mapping file will retrieve the data that the conversion script will work on to create the SNMP MIB tables.